-Adds a block of styled text to the current page.
+Adds a block of multi-styled text to the current page.

 This function works in a similar manner to the AddText function but it allows you to add

 multi-styled text by inserting simple HTML tags.
 A listing of

 supported tags is given in the Styled Text section of

 the documentation.
 Please see Pos for details on positioning when